 The video port interface delivers data at a rate independent of the PCLK.
-By default, this rate is set to DSPCLK/3)/2 (~75 MHz for Normal mode and 99 MHz for Turbo mode), which is fast enough to support a PCLK of ~71 MHz for Normal mode and 90 MHz for Turbo mode).
+By default, this rate is set to (DSPCLK/3)/2.
 When the PCLK is at a lower frequency, then it is unnecessary for the video port interface to operate at such a high frequency.
 The FMTCFG.VPIF_FRQ field of the CCD controller can be programmed to reduce the rate at which the video port delivers new data to the other modules (preview engine, H3A, and histogram).
 In effect, FMTCFG indirectly controls the output bandwidth of the preview engine and H3A.
 Depending on the input sensor clock, you can set this field appropriately and balance the bandwidth requirements to SDRAM.
-Figure 51 demonstrates how this register can expand processing time per line for lower PCLK frequencies.
+Figure 50 demonstrates how this register can expand processing time per line for lower PCLK frequencies.